Sleeping in Airports

 Is There a Lounge at Perth Airport?

 Perth Airport has a few lounges to choose from.
 Regardless of what class of service you are flying, there are lounges that you can enter by paying at the door or through a lounge membership program; however, none of the lounges have dedicated rest or sleep zones.
-Learn more about the lounges available our Perth Airport Guide.
+You can learn more about the lounges available in our Perth Airport Guide.

 What is Open 24 Hours at Perth Airport?